andela-oaladeusi/inverted-index/README.md

                     }
                 }

-To create an inverted index, we first split the content field of each document into separate words (which we call terms, or tokens), create a sorted list of all the unique terms, and then list in which document each term appears.
+To create an inverted index, we first split the content of each document into separate words (which we call terms, or tokens).
+The inverted index result of the book above is shown below:
-The result looks something like this:

     Term      Doc_1  Doc_2
     -------------------------